HL7/davinci-deqm/input/pagecontent/index.md

 **Receivers** are the actors receiving the results of quality measures.
 Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.

 In each of these scenarios, the patients to be considered are determined by _attribution_.
-Since different quality programs and initiatives may use the same measures with different attribution models, attribution is typically not specified as part of the measure specifications.
+Since different quality initiatives may use the same measures with different attribution models, attribution is typically not specified as part of the measure specifications.
 The [DaVinci Member Attribution List](https://hl7.org/fhir/us/davinci-atr/) implementation guide supports the definition and exchange of member attribution lists as a potential approach to identifying patients to be considered for reporting.

 ##### Population Reporting Without Supporting Data